amir2mi/react-link-parser/README.md

 # React Link Parser

-This packages contains a React component that can parse plain text into links, emails or render elements that **start** or **end** with specific character or word the way you want.
+A React component that can parse plain text into links, emails or render elements that **start** or **end** with specific character or word the way you want.

 ## Install it